 The Australian Industrial Chemicals Introduction Scheme (the Scheme) is established by the Industrial Chemicals Act 2019 (IC Act).
 The Scheme’s Executive Director (the Executive Director) is a statutory office-holder appointed by the Governor-General, who performs functions set out in the IC Act, and is thus an ‘agency’ for the purposes of the Privacy Act 1988.
-Find out more about the Scheme and the role of the Executive Director

 This policy describes how the Executive Director collects and holds your personal information in compliance with the APPs.

 Read more about personal information and the APPs at the Office of the Australian Information Commissioner (OAIC).

 The Scheme is established by the Industrial Chemicals Act 2019 (IC Act).
 The key functions and activities of the Executive Director of the Scheme include:

 - conducting scientific risk assessments on the introduction and intended use of industrial chemicals in Australia, and publishing our findings

 - maintaining the Australian Inventory of Industrial Chemicals (the Inventory)